sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 # generalAPIForSocialNetworks

+General API for social networks is an API that connects to different social media APIs in order to ease the developer's job of communicating to all these APIs.
+It saves developers the hurdle of reading documentation for and implementing calls to multiple APIs as they can now just study and integrate with one.

+Currently supported APIs:

+- Facebook Graph API v11.0
+- Instagram Basic Display API v11.0
+- LinkedIn Consumer Solutions Platform v2
+- Twitter API v2

+Functionality:

+- retrieve data about the user who is logged in
+- TODO

+## Requirements

+### Legal

-By using this API you accept the Terms and Conditions af all of the included social media APIs:
+By using this API you accept the Terms and Conditions of all of the included social media APIs:

 - Facebook:
     - https://developers.facebook.com/devpolicy/